WilliamTjonndal/IT3212/assignment1/Group 25.md

 In the initial analysis, we observed that the open, high, low, and close prices of the stocks were relatively similar in terms of their mean and average values (see Figures 4–8).

 <!---Outliers-->
 Boxplots for each column in figure 12 reveal many high outliers, though they do not fully explain their causes.
 It is also important to note that market trends vary, and sharp drops do not always indicate unrealistic prices but can reflect real economic events, such as the 2008 financial crisis observed in Figures 4–8.
+The further outlier handling will be described in section 3.

 <p align="center">
   <img src="img/boxplots.png" width="500"/><br>